5 Simple Headache Remedies You Probably Already Have at Home

 Next time you have a headache, try one of these simple remedies—you may be surprised at how quickly you get some relief.

 Best for: Soothing stress before a headache starts.

-How they work: Simple deep breathing and stretching (neck and shoulder rolls, in particular) relax tense muscles that trigger headaches, says Sheena Aurora, M.D., the director of the Swedish Headache Center, in Seattle.
-A pulse-point balm with aromatherapeutic ingredients, like peppermint, can help, too.
-Try Bath by Bettijo Relief Organic Stick ($18.50, bathbybettijo.com).
-Roll it onto your temples and the back of your neck.
+How they work: Simple deep breathing and stretching (neck and shoulder rolls, in particular) relax tense muscles that trigger headaches, says Sheena Aurora, M.D., the co-director of the Swedish Headache Center, in Seattle.
+A pulse-point balm with aromatherapeutic ingredients, like mint, can help, too; roll it onto your temples and the back of your neck.

 Keep in mind: Stretching also improves poor posture, another possible cause of headaches.

 Cold or Heat Therapy

 Best for: Medicine-free relief from minor tension headaches (which, unlike migraines, aren’t debilitating).

 How it works: Experts aren’t sure precisely why each therapy is effective, but cold slows blood flow and reduces inflammation, and heat increases blood flow; both of these may ease pain.
 “Go with your personal preference,” says Jason Rosenberg, M.D., the director of the Johns Hopkins Headache Center at Bayview, in Baltimore.
 Apply a cold compress (a fabric-wrapped cold pack stays cooler longer) or a heating pad wherever you hurt; limit treatment to 15 minutes at a time.